dragonfly-science/dragonfly-website/content/work/seabird-risk/content.md

 logo: /work/seabird-risk/MPI-logo.png
 ---

-The National Plan of Action&mdash;Seabirds, is the Ministry for Primary Industries’ key policy for managing interactions between fisheries and seabirds.
-The seabird risk assessment underpins that policy, supporting prioritisation of management actions, and providing clear metrics for assessing the performance of the fishing industry.
+The National Plan of Action&mdash;Seabirds sets out the policy for managing interactions between fisheries and seabirds.
+Our seabird risk assessment underpins that policy - it supports the prioritisation of management actions and provides clear metrics for assessing the performance of the fishing industry.
 <!--more-->

 ### Risk evaluation leads policy